Open NowMixed

 3

-• Residential applicant must own the home where the charger will be installed
+• Residential applicants must own the home where the charger will be installed

-• Residential applicant must own at least one EV that will be kept at that home
+• Residential applicants must own at least one electric vehicle that will be kept at that home

-• Residential applicant must not have already received funding for a charger for that EV
+• Residential applicants must not have already received funding for a charger for that electric vehicle

-• Business must operate from a property in the Northern Territory used only for business purposes, not residential purposes
+• The business property must be in the Northern Territory and used only for business, not residential, purposes

-• Business applicant must own the property or have a written agreement to use it
+• Business applicants must own the property or have a written agreement to use it

-• Business applicant must have the legal right to install a charger at the property
+• Business applicants must have the legal right to install a charger at the property

-• Business applicant must own at least one EV that will be kept at the business property and used for the business
+• Business applicants must own at least one electric vehicle that will be kept at the business property and used for the business

-• Business applicant must not have already received funding for a charger for that EV
+• Business applicants must not have already received funding for a charger for that electric vehicle

 • Chargers must be installed by an approved service provider